gj-asai/advent-of-code/README.md

 # advent-of-code
-Advent of code 2024 in Julia
+Advent of Code in Julia